int-brain-lab/iblvideo/README.md

 ### Test if lightning-pose installation was successful

-Try to import lightning_pose (don't forget that the env variables above have to be se and litpose env has to be active)
+Try to import lightning_pose (don't forget that the env variables above have to be set and litpose env has to be active)
 ```
 python -c 'import lightning_pose'
 ```